7 Common Prompt Engineering Mistakes and How to Avoid Them

 Example:

-When you ask for a list, table, or step-by-step explanation, the answer is immediately easier to follow.
-This is one of the simplest tricks in prompt engineering.
+When you ask for a list, table, or step-by-step breakdown, the output is clearer and easier to use.

 5. Not using roles